 In my second career I began writing picture books when I discovered that Oscar, my grandson who uses a wheelchair, was not represented in them.
 He has taught me the need for a book showing the normalcy of a disability, while daring to reflect some of its specific challenges.
 Oscar, now 13-years-old, dedicated reader and artist.

 My next love is travel – maybe from hearing “exotic” names like Djibouti, Suez, Persia, Karachi, Danang from my father, who was a sailor.
 I began traveling in college when I won a scholarship to study in Europe.
 That summer I hitchhiked through cities I had dreamed of.
-Among other places, I have visited Egypt, Peru, Bolivia, the Czech Republic, Tanzania and most recently Cuba.
-I look forward to more travel.
+Among other places, I have visited Egypt, Peru, Bolivia, the Czech Republic, Tanzania, the Sub-Arctic and most recently Cuba.

 I am an avid gardener and a fearless knitter who will create anything from a praying mantis to sweaters, hats and scarves.
 I live in Rochester, NY with my 10-pound rescue dog, Cassie, my 15-pound cat Tuxedo cat, also rescue.
 Plus and an occasional mouse that tries to escape the cold winters.